naifalshaye/nova-twitter-timeline/README.md

 # Nova Twitter Timeline
-Add a card to Nova's dashboard that display the latest user timeline and mentions tweets
+Add a card to Nova dashboard that display the latest user timeline and mentions tweets

 ## Installation